ravi-kumar7/documentation/docs/bank-connect/react.md

 | `linkId` | Identifier passed while initializing the SDK |

 ### Exit
-`OnExit` function will be called when user exits the SDK.
+`OnExit` function will be called when the user exits the SDK.

 ```js
 const onExit = (payload) => {